 - Top just for using abroad: The overall top pick is the Halifax Clarity Card as it doesn’t have an ATM fee for withdrawing cash.
 Yet it’s a fairly naff card for UK use, so its perfect position’s waiting in your overseas wallet until it can smell the sambuca.

-- Top for UK and abroad: While perfect for spending on, the Capital One Aspire World card does have a £3 ATM cash withdrawal charge.
-Yet its real boon is a dual-use overseas/ home card (ruining my overseas wallet ring-fence somewhat) as it also pays UK cashback of up to 1.25% on spending too.
+- Top for UK and abroad: While good for spending on, the Aqua reward card does have a 3% ATM cash withdrawal charge.
+Yet its real boon is a dual-use overseas/ home card (ruining my overseas wallet ring-fence somewhat) as it also pays UK cashback of 0.5% on spending too.
+It’s best for those with limited credit history.

-- Other load-free cards: The biggies are Saga, the Post Office, Nationwide Select (only for its existing customers) and Santander Zero (no longer available to new customers).
+- Other load-free cards: The Creation Everyday card and MBNA Everyday Plus card are new players to the overseas credit card market, and so there’s limited feedback on them.
+The other biggies are Saga, the Post Office, Nationwide Select (only for its existing customers) and Santander Zero (no longer available to new customers).
 If you’ve got one of these, then although ATM fees are a smidgeon higher than using the Clarity card, it’s not worth switching.

 Two bank accounts offer load-free debit cards too – Metro and Norwich and Peterborough.
 Yet to change your entire bank just for this function, when you can just stick a credit card in your overseas wallet, seems like overkill to me.